+While American-style football traces it roots to 1869 when the very first intercollegiate game was played in New Jersey between in-state rivals Princeton and Rutgers (per information from Britannica.com), I prefer watching the high school version of the game.
 There’s still something special about Friday nights in the late summer months and into the early fall.
 Maybe it’s because that football is a sport that holds contests just one time per week.
 Nothing against basketball, baseball, soccer, softball, tennis or volleyball, but those athletes compete several times per week for an entire season.
 After a while, those sports become watered down as far as the excitement level and pre-game hype is concerned.

 Playing just once a week in football is also unique in another fashion.
 For example, a team gets roughed-up pretty bad on the scoreboard.
-The fans have an entire week to play armchair quarterback and figure out the best way for their team to bounce back the next week.
+The fans have an entire week to figure out the best way for their team to bounce back the next week.
 The coaching staff and players are also afforded that luxury, studying game film and making adjustments which will make them more competitive against their next opponent.

 High school football, like all prep sports, is also special in the sense that these young men put it all on the line for nothing more than pride in their school colors.
 Meanwhile, their coaches, at least the ones I know of here in the local area, are paid very little in the way of a supplement.
 But if you ask any football coach worth his weight in goal posts why they spend such long hours preparing their team for battle, the majority will tell you it isn’t about the money, but rather for helping to shape and mold a young life for a much bigger contest down the road – the game of life.

-Tomorrow (Friday) night, those youngsters will set out on a mission to take what they’ve learned on the practice field and attempt to out hustle, outplay and outscore their opponent.
+Before this month is over, young men here in the Roanoke-Chowan area will set out on a mission to take what they’ve learned on the practice field and attempt to out hustle, outplay and outscore their opponent.
 Please remember they are just kids playing a game.
 Please remember that they, like their coaches, are human and prone to make mistakes.
 Rejoice in their victories and be gracious in defeat.
 In other words, support your team and coaching staff no matter the outcome.